 - A copy of the tenancy agreement between you and the new tenant

 - A letter from your mortgage company giving you permission to let the property

 - A valid CP12 gas safe certificate.

-Please note that you will need to pay a fee to register your subletting arrangements.
+Please note that you may need to pay a fee to register your subletting arrangements.
 If you sublet your home, you are also responsible for ensuring the tenants in your home follow the conditions of the lease on your home.
 This includes their conduct on anti-social behaviour.

 If your lease does not allow you to sublet